Laragear/WebAuthn/README.md

 ### Custom routes

-By default, the helper assumes you're using the [default WebAuthn routes](#4-register-the-controllers).
+By default, the helper assumes you're using the [default WebAuthn routes](#4-register-the-routes-and-controllers).
 If you're using different routes for WebAuthn, you can set them at runtime.
-Here is good place to use [ziggy](https://github.com/tighten/ziggy) if it's in your project.

 ```javascript
 const webAuthn = new WebAuthn({